japrozs/japrozsaini/content/project-setup.md

 ### Intro

-I just created a [git repository](https://github.com/japrozs/ts-project-setup) about my latest boilerplate setup whenever I start a new projcet.
+I just created a [git repository](https://github.com/japrozs/ts-project-setup) about my latest boilerplate setup whenever I start a new project.
 It uses the following technologies

 -   Redis
 -   NodeJS